Dr-D/learning-c/misc/libraries/README.md

 ldconfig -p | grep libc.so
 ```

-Where can libraries be installed. ldconfig as above -v shows directories without a leading tab and the libraries in the directories have a with a leading tab.
+Where can libraries be installed. ldconfig as above -v shows directories without a leading tab and the libraries in the directories have a leading tab.
 ```
 ldconfig -v | grep -v $'\t'
 ```